 Store cards typically have lower spending limits than bank cards, but keep in mind that interest rates for store cards are higher.
 Ultimately, the critical thing to remember is getting a store card can be more accessible, which means you can start showing good payment history faster.

-To be truthful, combining your debt into one lump sum initially shaves a few points off your credit score.
+Combining your debt into one lump sum initially shaves a few points off your credit score.
 However, that doesn’t last long.
 On-time payments for one bill can kickstart the rebuilding process quickly.
-Your debt will start to shrink, and your credit score will be on the upswing.
+Your debt will shrink, and your credit score will increase.

 Dealing with your finances can be tricky.
 It only takes one or two missteps, and you’ll wear credit score handcuffs.
 While unlocking the shackles doesn’t happen overnight, these steps can loosen the restraints.
 Soon you’ll have a more robust credit score to help you reach your financial goals.